Victorious3/pix2pix/README.md

     train_dataloader, test_dataloader, _ = Get_dataloader(args)
 ~~~
 #### Training G and D
-For each input image,one output will generated.We calculated the loss of Generator and Discriminator ,the we calculated the gardient of loss for the G and D inputs and apply it to the Optimizer.<br />
+For each input image,one output will generated.We calculated first the loss of Generator and Discriminator ,and then calculated the gardient of loss for the G and D inputs and apply it to the Optimizer.<br />
 <img src="image/training_G_image.png">
 <img src="image/training_D_image.png">
 ~~~